The man recreating airplane meals to get through lockdown

 He spent the rest of Scotland's back-to-back lockdowns ignoring the aviation world.
 But one day in January 2021, thanks to a combination of "boredom, being stuck at home, and really missing traveling," he decided to have another go.

 He already owned a genuine airline trolley, bought on eBay along with airline crockery and cutlery: melamine plates, champagne flutes, retro economy glasses, and china plates and coffee cups from various business classes.
-Most of it is bought online -- there's a major market for it in Germany, he says -- although he admits that "In turbulence, the odd spoon here and there has slipped off the tray and fallen into my pocket."
+Most of it is bought online -- there's a major market for it in Germany, he says -- although he admits that, "In turbulence, the odd spoon here and there has slipped off the tray and fallen into my pocket."

 So on this cold lockdown day in January, he opened up his trolley and got his plates out.
 "And I started plating again, just for fun."